 Social media skills: Paid media is no longer an option

+Don’t confuse this with paid PR for earned media.
+This is paid media, 100%.
 Years ago, it was OK to post content organically and drive some level of engagement with your audience.
-If you had 100 fans on your Facebook page, every time you posted a piece of content, you would most likely reach all 100 of your fans.
+If you had 100 fans on your Facebook page, every time you posted a piece of short form content, you would most likely reach all 100 of your fans.

 Today, if you have 100 fans (or Likes), you will most likely reach two to seven of them.
 This is done by design because the social networks make money by selling advertising.
 In other words, they are requiring brands to invest in paid social in order to reach an audience that has already opted in to receive content.

 It is important to understand the basics of each platform and practice the mechanics of how to create ads, campaigns and research audiences.
 It’s also important to understand the basic definitions like clickthrough rate, or CPM, or the difference between reach and impressions.

 Social media skills: Above all else, be a storyteller

 What does that mean to be a storyteller in social media?
 I can tell you that it is not easy because you have a limited number of characters to tell a complete story.
 Now, if you were writing a blog, white paper or ebook, it would be easier to tell a story because you have the intro, supporting paragraphs and a conclusion.

 In social media, you have two things at your disposal that you can use to tell a story – the post copy and creative asset.

 I refer to the creative asset, whether it’s an animated video, short form video, animated GIF or still image, as the lead up.
 I consider the post copy as being the payoff.

 When users are scrolling through their feeds, typically some type of creative asset will capture their attention.
 I call this the scroll stopper.
 Again, the asset can be animation or still image and have some words or phrases or messaging on it.
 If the shareable content is compelling so far, the user will glaze at the post copy and take some sort of action.